 Work out how quick you’re able to save this by setting some money aside each pay.

 Consider whether you need income protection, life insurance or total permanent disability insurance at this stage.
+You will obviously need to have chosen the best indemnity insurance.

 Do you have dependents?
 What would happen if you couldn’t work, or were permanently disabled?